 Like Teilhard de Chardin, Henri Nouwen, and Simone Weil before him, Ted Karpf has joined the company of other modern mystics who find salvation by embracing the world, not rejecting it.
 His heart-filled memoir is an affirmation of Frederick Buechner’s declaration that “The place God calls you is the place where your deep gladness and the world’s deep hunger meet.”

-“Courage and integrity are the hallmarks of this deeply compassionate and painfully honest memoir.
+A hero for his ministry, yet forbidden to minister, when he declared his sexual orientation.
+Courage and integrity are the hallmarks of this deeply compassionate and painfully honest memoir.
 Ted Karpf writes, “What have I learned?”
 Faithfulness in apparent small things over the long haul is faithfulness in great things over a lifetime.”
 May each of us live this lesson with the love that he displays.